GabrielaGuedes/ngos_microservices_system/authentication/README.md

 It uses the collection `users` from the Mongo database and stores timestamps, name, email and password (encrypted), just the basic for authentication.

-The access token is valid up to 50 minutes.
+The access token is valid up to 24 hours.

 ## Routes